jhobbs/mathnotes/linear algebra/determinants.md

 # Determinants

+The determinant of an upper triangular matrix is the product of its diagonal entries.

+We can find the determinant of a matrix through row reduction.
+We have to keep track of a multiplier for the determinant of the upper triangular matrix:

+* each time we swap a row, multiply the determinant by -1

+* each time we multiply a row by a scalar, multiply the determinant by that scalar

+* adding a multiple of one row to another doesn't change the determinant.

 ## Determinants and Cramer's rule

 For 2x2 matrices, $\begin{bmatrix} a & b \\\ c & d \end{bmatrix}$, the determinant is $ad - bc$.